Dingdong-LIU/Lab1_Chatbot_Rasa/chatbot/00-rasa-init/README.md

 * `rasa shell` allows you to chat with a trained assistant.
 * `rasa -h` allows you get receive relevant help text for a command.
 * `rasa` --debug gives you extra log output when running commands.

+## Additional Readings Materials (About role of some files)

+1. About `domain.yml` file, check this article: [what's in the domain file](https://learning.rasa.com/conversational-ai-with-rasa/domain-file/#whats-in-the-domain-file).
+2. About `data` folder - what is training data and how Rasa will utilize them?
+Check out this article: [training data rules](https://learning.rasa.com/conversational-ai-with-rasa/training-data-rules/).
+It includes following content:
+    1. How to tell your chatbot what to do next?
+How to provide examples for your chatbot to learn from?
+Use [story](https://learning.rasa.com/conversational-ai-with-rasa/training-data-rules/#stories) which is specified in `story.yml`
+    2. How to set a rule that your chatbot must follow?
+Use [rule](https://learning.rasa.com/conversational-ai-with-rasa/training-data-rules/#rules) which is specified in `rules.yml`
+    3. How to teach your chatbot infer correct intents from user inputs?
+Check out [intent](https://learning.rasa.com/conversational-ai-with-rasa/training-data-rules/#intents) which is specified in `nlu.yml`

 ## Q&A Session